Johnny Depp

-John Christopher Depp II (born June 9, 1963) is an American actor and musician.
+John Christopher Depp II (born June 9, 1963) is an American actor, musician, and filmmaker.
 He is the recipient of multiple accolades, including a Golden Globe Award and a Screen Actors Guild Award as well as nominations for three Academy Awards and two British Academy Film Awards.
 His films, in which he has often played eccentric characters, have grossed over $10.8 billion worldwide.

 Depp began his career as a musician performing in several amateur rock bands before making his feature film debut in the horror film A Nightmare on Elm Street (1984).
 He then acted in Platoon (1986) before rising to prominence as a teen idol on the television series 21 Jump Street (1987–1990).
 Depp portrayed lead roles in Arizona Dream (1993), What's Eating Gilbert Grape (1993), Benny & Joon (1993), Dead Man (1995), Donnie Brasco (1997), Fear and Loathing in Las Vegas (1998), The Ninth Gate (1999), Chocolat (2000), and Blow (2001).
 During this time, Depp became known for his work with director Tim Burton, collaborating on eight films together, starting with Edward Scissorhands (1990), followed by Ed Wood (1994), Sleepy Hollow (1999), Charlie and the Chocolate Factory (2005), Corpse Bride (2005), Sweeney Todd: The Demon Barber of Fleet Street (2007), Alice in Wonderland (2010) and Dark Shadows (2012).

-Depp gained worldwide stardom for his role as Captain Jack Sparrow in the Pirates of the Caribbean series (2003–2017).
-He earned three nominations for the Academy Award for Best Actor for his roles as the leading man in Pirates of the Caribbean: The Curse of the Black Pearl (2003), J. M. Barrie in Finding Neverland (2004), and the title role in Sweeney Todd: The Demon Barber of Fleet Street (2007).
+Depp gained worldwide stardom for his role as Jack Sparrow in the Pirates of the Caribbean film series (2003–2017).
+He earned three nominations for the Academy Award for Best Actor for his roles as Jack Sparrow in Pirates of the Caribbean: The Curse of the Black Pearl (2003), J. M. Barrie in Finding Neverland (2004), and the title role in Sweeney Todd: The Demon Barber of Fleet Street (2007).
 His other well-received films include Public Enemies (2009), Rango (2011), Into the Woods (2014), Black Mass (2015), Murder on the Orient Express (2017) and Minamata (2020).
 He portrayed Gellert Grindelwald in two films within the Wizarding World's Fantastic Beasts films in 2016 and 2018.

 For his work in the film industry, he received an Honorary César and star on the Hollywood Walk of Fame in 1999.
 He was named People's Sexiest Man Alive twice, in 2003 and in 2009.
 Outside acting, Depp has produced films through his company Infinitum Nihil, which he founded in 2004.
 He also formed the rock supergroup Hollywood Vampires with Alice Cooper and Joe Perry.

-In 2022, Depp won a defamation case against his ex-wife, Amber Heard, with the jury awarding him $15 million (Note: The jury awarded Depp $10 million in compensatory damages and $5 million in punitive damages, although the punitive damages were reduced to $350,000 due to a limit imposed by a Virginia state law.) and Heard $2 million in her countersuit.
-The highly publicized case sparked widespread debate on defamation, domestic abuse, and male victims of domestic violence, leading to a settlement in December 2022.
+Depp was married to the actress Amber Heard from 2015 to 2017.
+Afterward, the pair accused each other of domestic abuse and engaged in two lengthy and high-profile defamation cases.
+In the English Depp v News Group Newspapers Ltd (2020), the High Court of Justice ruled that Depp engaged in domestic abuse against Heard, while in the American Depp v.
+Heard (2022), the Fairfax Circuit Court ruled that Heard had defamed Depp.
+The highly publicized case sparked widespread debate on defamation, domestic abuse, and male victims of domestic violence.